Create Datasource

 Accessing Help

-If you need further assistance, click on the help icon to access AIV help documents.
+If you need further assistance, click on the icon to access AIV help documents.

 Cancelling the Datasource Creation

-If you want to cancel the datasource creation, click the cancel button next to save, or use the button next to the help icon.
+If you want to cancel the datasource creation, click the button next to save, or use the button next to the

 In this manner, you can create a datasource in the AIV application.